kiboschool/course-c4s-writing/src/communicating-for-success/reading-well.md

 ## Learning Outcomes

 After completing this lesson, you will be able to:
- - Understand the basic rules of grammar and mechanics that govern homonyms, homophones, commonly misused words, spelling, and capitalization.
  - Understand your current reading competency levels.
  - Identify ways to improve your reading speed and comprehension.
  - Read and understand texts more effectively and efficiently.